Skip to content

 Intervention model description

-This study will be a small prospective cohort (N= 20) study with a one-time unblinded intervention of 4 differing breathing techniques/ratios compared to spontaneous breathing.
+This study was a small prospective cohort (N = 12 out of 17 completed) study with a one-time unblinded intervention of 4 differing breathing techniques/ratios compared to spontaneous breathing.
 Patients will receive instruction on D1 and on D7 lasting about 45 minutes and a diary for self-practice.
 On D14 the participant will be asked to sequentially perform the directed breathing frequencies and ratios.
 The lab visit will last approximately 1.5 hours, during which beat-by-beat cardiovascular variables and breath-by-breath respiratory variables will be recorded.
 The total in-person time commitment (\ 4 hours) over the 14 days.

 Eligibility